MakC-Ukr/Compound-III-Forta/README.md

 ## Proposed Solution:
 - COMP01: Base Token Reserves
-    - Detailed instructions
-    - on how to build bot
+Fetch the amount returned by `getReserves()` function and compare if the amount goes below a preset target reserve amount.

-- COMP02: Bot Name
+- COMP02: Governance Approve
-    - Detailed instructions
-    - on how to build bot
+Listen for function `approveThis` being called from the [Comet](https://github.com/compound-finance/comet/blob/0f1221967149115f50a09681eea9580879ee7720/contracts/Comet.sol#L1294) contract

 - COMP03: Bot Name
     - Detailed instructions
     - on how to build bot